Young Detective Dee: Rise of the Sea Dragon: Plot

 In 660, a Chinese fleet is attacked by a mysterious sea monster in the East China Sea, destroying many ships and leaving the remainder severely damaged.
-Empress Wu Zetian (Carina Lau) charges Yuchi (Feng Shaofeng), a member of the Ministry of Justice, to investigate the sea monster attacks, threatening execution if he does not succeed in ten days.
+Empress Wu Zetian (Carina Lau) charges Yuchi (Feng Shaofeng), a member of the Ministry of Justice, to investigate the sea monster attacks, threatening him with execution if he does not succeed in ten days.
 The young Dee Renjie (Mark Chao) arrives in the Imperial Capital Luoyang, after receiving a recommendation to join the Court of Judicature and Revision (Da Li Si).
-By accident, he overhears a plan to kidnap the offering to appease the sea monster, the courtesan Yin Ruiji (Angelababy).
-While Dee fights the kidnappers, Ruiji is taken by a different, humanoid sea creature, but is rescued by Dee before the creature is able to escape.
+By accident, he overhears a plan to kidnap the courtesan Yin Ruiji (Angelababy) as an offering to appease the sea monster.
+While Dee fights the kidnappers, Ruiji is taken by a different, humanoid sea creature, but she is rescued by Dee before the creature is able to escape with her.
 Upon arriving at the scene, Yuchi has Dee arrested and sends Ruiji into protective custody.
 In prison, Dee befriends medical assistant Shatuo (Lin Gengxin), who helps him escape.

 Meanwhile, the creature visits the recovering Ruiji.
 Realizing the creature is her missing lover, tea manufacturer Yuan Zhen, she tries to communicate with him just as a group of masked thugs attack the house.
 Dee, Yuchi and Shatuo arrive to fight off the thugs.
-After rescuing Yuchi, Dee is suddenly attacked by Yuan, who was hiding on the wide eaves.
+After rescuing Ruiji, Dee is suddenly attacked by Yuan, who was hiding on the wide eaves.
 As they fight, Ruiji suddenly stabs Dee and threatens to kill herself, causing Yuan to flee.
 Afterwards, Ruiji tells Dee the truth about Yuan.
 Deducing the clues, Dee comes to the realization that the attackers hail from the small, war-ridden nation of Dondo, and seek Yuan to poison the imperial tea and thus kill Emperor Gaozong (Chien Sheng) and his court.
 Dee, Shatuo and Ruiji find the hiding place of a feral Yuan and manage to subdue him.
 They take him to the imperial doctor Wang Pu, who administers a sedative.
 Doctor Wang Pu uncovers that Yuan's transformation has been caused by dung beetles and is able to cure him from the infestation.
-Once Yuan recovers himself, he recalls how he was poisoned by the Dondo leader for not taking part in his scheme.
+Once Yuan recovers, he recalls how he was poisoned by the Dondo leader for not taking part in his scheme.
 Wang Pu manages to produce an antidote, which can be distributed to the whole imperial court, thus averting the catastrophe.